What Is the Best DropInBlog Alternative?

 DropInBlog is easy to use right out of the box, and setting it up takes literally 3 minutes because it only includes pasting a couple of lines of code.

-Another super important advantage of this blogging tool is that it has a built-in SEO analyzer that can help you generate SEO-friendly pages before publishing them.
-You can also add post categories, easily incorporate products into your blog posts from the editor, enable Disqus and Facebook comments, and embed YouTube and Vimeo videos.
-Moreover, you can add multiple authors and author bios, schedule posts, and many other advanced features you can check out here.
+One of DropInBlog’s standout features is its built-in SEO analyzer that can help you generate SEO-friendly pages before publishing them.
+You can also add post categories, easily incorporate products into your blog posts, enable Disqus and Facebook comments, and embed YouTube and Vimeo videos.

 It’s hard to find any real cons for DropInBlog when it comes to blogging, but if we’re being realistic, we can name a couple.
 Compared to WordPress, for example, its template and plugin library isn’t as extensive, but we can say this for most web-building/blogging/CMS platforms out there.